zhcmeng/smolagents/docs/source/conceptual_guides/intro_agents.md

 These will not be that straightforward to implement correctly, especially not together.
 That's why we decided that we needed to build a few abstractions to help people use these.

-### Most important feature: Code agent
+### Code agents

-[Multiple](https://huggingface.co/papers/2402.01030) [research](https://huggingface.co/papers/2411.01747) [papers](https://huggingface.co/papers/2401.00812) have shown that having the LLM write its actions (the tool calls) in code is much better than the current standard format JSON.
+[Multiple](https://huggingface.co/papers/2402.01030) [research](https://huggingface.co/papers/2411.01747) [papers](https://huggingface.co/papers/2401.00812) have shown that having the LLM write its actions (the tool calls) in code is much better than the current standard format for tool calling, which is across the industry different shades of "writing actions as a JSON of tools names and arguments to use".

-Why is that?
+Why is code better?
 Well, because we crafted our code languages specifically to be great at expressing actions performed by a computer.
-If JSON snippets was a better way, this package would have been written in JSON snippets and the devil would be having a great time laughing at us.
+If JSON snippets was a better way, this package would have been written in JSON snippets and the devil would be laughing at us.

 Code is just a better way to express actions on a computer.
 It has better:
 - **Composability:** could you nest JSON actions within each other, or define a set of JSON actions to re-use later, the same way you could just define a python function?